 Monitor 22b-11, completed in November 2011, is representative of downgradient overburden conditions based on its location along the western site boundary.
+The June 2019 results showed magnesium, sulphate, chloride and sodium concentrations lower than historic minimum concentrations.
+December 2019 concentrations for these parameters returned to similar levels as recent years.
 Elevated sodium and chloride concentrations appear to reflect minor road salt effects due to its location immediately adjacent to Dunlop Drive.

-We conclude from this assessment, there have been no leachate impacts to the shallow groundwater in the vicinity of the site as a result of site operations in 2018.
+We conclude from this assessment, there have been no leachate impacts to the shallow groundwater in the vicinity of the site as a result of site operations in 2019.